-- 2. Click Lookup Component to open the Lookup Component window. - 3.
-Search for the custom component by keyword, URL, or forge. - 4.
-Locate the component in the search results, and update the component in any of these ways: - Click Edit Custom Component to update the component properties.
+- 3. Locate the component in the search results, and update the component in any of these ways: - Click Edit Custom Component to update the component properties.
 See Custom Component Properties for field descriptions. - Click Show Versions to create one or more component-version-license instances for the component.